25 Aug 2021

-A healthy and productive culture that bridges those generation gaps is one where everyone is able to buy into the organizations’ purpose.
+A healthy and productive culture that bridges those generation gaps is one where everyone is able to buy into the organisations’ purpose.
 Of course, it isn’t easy to achieve that.
 Many leaders have failed, both young and old.

 Think about talent differently

-- Have you fully examined (and tackled) just how big a reality ageism is in your organization?
+- Have you fully examined (and tackled) just how big a reality ageism is in your organisation?
 Not just with regard to leadership, but also in areas like pay, bonuses, performance, promotion and recruitment statistics.

-You certainly need to analyze your age profile data to identify those potential leaders who might have been ignored.
+You certainly need to analyse your age profile data to identify those potential leaders who might have been ignored.
 And ensure that learning and reskilling are appropriate for all, and for the jobs of the future.